 On the 24th of October 2019 Bernardelli Stores hosted an intimate event to present its new store in Corso Umberto I 27 in Mantua, which opened on the 12th of September after a complete renovation.
 The evening started at 16:30 with an exclusive guided visit of an exhibit by Giulio Romano inside the Palazzo Ducale and Palazzo Te and ended with a traditional Mantuan dinner in the spaces adjacent to the store, following a visit of the new Bernardelli spaces.

 The renovation, curated by the architectural firm Storage Associati, pertained to the historical headquarters of the Group, with the intent to display in the same space diametrically opposed styles.
-The project is inspired by the concept of “home” as a personal place, intimate and precious and for this very reason worthy of being shared; a sense of hospitality which the property imparts with pride.
+It is inspired by the concept of “home” as a personal place, intimate and precious and for this very reason worthy of being shared; a sense of hospitality which the property imparts with pride.

 Inside the store the reassuring original flooring, previously renovated and enhanced in the Seventies by the architect Gianfranco Cavaglià, creates the foundation for the warm walls made of polished wood and brass.